qlik-oss/core-website/docs/documentation/services/qix-engine.md

-If a server has high CPU utilization on average (>70%), incoming selections have to be queued prior to being calculated as there is no processing capacity immediately available (see Figure 5).
+If a server has high CPU utilization on average (>70%), incoming selections have to be queued prior to being calculated as there is no processing capacity immediately available (see the figure below).
 This is an indication of poor performance.

 The cases where QIX engine will not scale well over cores include: